adelsz/inquirer-fuzzy-path/README.md

     {
       type: 'fuzzypath',
       name: 'path',
-      excludePath: nodePath => nodePath.startsWith('node_modules'),
+      excludePath: (nodePath, answers) => nodePath.startsWith('node_modules'),
-        // excludePath :: (String) -> Bool
+        // excludePath :: (String, Object) -> Bool
-        // excludePath to exclude some paths from the file-system scan
+        // excludePath to exclude some paths from the file-system scan.
+Use `answers` object to get previous answers
+        // for further customization.
-      excludeFilter: nodePath => nodePath == '.',
+      excludeFilter: (nodePath, answers) => nodePath == '.',
-        // excludeFilter :: (String) -> Bool
+        // excludeFilter :: (String, Object) -> Bool
-        // excludeFilter to exclude some paths from the final list, e.g. '.'
+        // excludeFilter to exclude some paths from the final list, e.g. '.'.
+Use `answers` object to get previous
+        // answers for further customization.
       itemType: 'any',
         // itemType :: 'any' | 'directory' | 'file'
         // specify the type of nodes to display